waterzhaojun/pandapenguin/run/readme.md

+4/15/2021
+Let me explain more detail about the output arrays.
+In result.mat root struct, array is the original array that each time point is how many blocks passed. array_treated is the data transfered from array with the unit change to m/s, may be deshaked, and filtered in get_bout_xxx function, totally like treated by all methods.

+For each bout, array is extracted by start and end index from the array inputed to get_bout_xxx.
+This array may treated by deshake.
+And it is already translated to mm unit. array_treat is processed in get_bout_xxx with some filter like gaussianfilter, abs etc..

+When we use extractRunningData, we will get a series of new arrays.
+These arrays relay on how long we need before and after the start of the bout. baselineArray and responseArray are from array_treat based on the pre set duration. corArray is the combine of these two arrays. corRawArray is from array that has same idx as corArray.

 2/22/2021
 To analyze running induced a series responses, I build several functions and notebooks.
 extractRunningData: In each experiment, when use running_analysis, the analyzed data will be stored in "running" folder in trial's root folder.
 In this "running" folder there are a response pdf and a struct data containing each analysis parameters and bout results.
 This extractRunningData function is to produce a struct array (like a dataframe).
 In this struct array it has the info about each bout's start and end idx.
 We can use this info to correlate with other kind of data.